 The single greatest wonderment of the Brooklyn Bridge is not its size, beauty, function or even technology, but the fact that it was created by hand.
 When construction began, neither the light bulb nor the telephone (nor the jackhammer) had been invented.
 It is truly the Great Pyramid of bridges.

-The fourteen year construction took the lives on many men, killed the architect, and crippled his son.
-It was construction on a scale that had never been done before, and without some of the modern conveniences that we now take for granted.
+The fourteen-year construction took the lives of many men, killed the architect, and crippled his son.
+It was construction on a scale that had never been done before and without some of the modern conveniences that we now take for granted.

 John A. Roebling